naskio/awesome-docker-compose/telegraf/README.md

 # Telegraf

-> it is recommended to install telegraf directly on your host machine
+> > ⚠️ it is recommended to install Telegraf directly on the host machine (don't run telegraf inside a docker container).

 Agent for collecting data and ingest it into InfluxDB.